-Bacterial Leaf Scorch: Bacterial leaf scorch (BLS) is a problem on several species of shade trees, including American sycamore and London planetree, oaks, maples, sweetgum, dogwood and American elm.
+Bacterial Leaf Scorch: Bacterial leaf scorch (BLS) is a problem on several shade tree species, including American sycamore and London planetree, oaks, maples, sweetgum, dogwood, and American elm.
 It is caused by Xylella fastidiosa, a bacterial pathogen (disease-causing organism) with a wide host range.
 This bacterium lives in the host plant’s xylem (water-carrying tubes).
-Many ornamentals and weeds are hosts to this organism, but show no disease symptoms.
-To enter a new plant, the bacteria are generally carried by insects such as leafhoppers, sharpshooters and spittlebugs that have fed on xylem fluid from an infected plant.
+Many ornamentals and weeds are hosts to this organism but show no disease symptoms.
+The bacteria are generally carried to new plants by insects, such as leafhoppers, sharpshooters, and spittlebugs, that have fed on the xylem fluid from an infected plant.
 The bacteria may also spread from tree to tree by root grafts.

 Sycamore Lace Bug: Sycamore lace bug (Corythucha ciliata) gets its name from the lacy pattern seen on the adult’s wings, head, and thorax (chest region).
-The adult is small, 1/8 inch in length and brown to black in color.
+The adult is small, 1/8 inch in length, and whitish with dark brown spot.

-Prevention & Treatment: The sycamore lace bug has several natural enemies, including assassin bugs, minute pirate bugs, lacewings, spiders and predaceous mites.
+Prevention & Treatment: The sycamore lace bug has several natural enemies, including assassin bugs, minute pirate bugs, lacewings, spiders, and predaceous mites.
 As much as possible, these predators should be allowed to reduce lace bug populations.
-To control sycamore lace bugs, it is important to inspect leaves every week for signs of the insect.
+Inspecting leaves every week for signs of the insects will help to control sycamore lace bugs.
 If the tree is small enough, spraying with a strong stream of water can control a light infestation.
+Alternatively, spray smaller trees with an insecticidal soap; direct the spray to the lower surface of leaves where they feed.
 Controlling this pest on a large tree using chemicals is expensive and often not practical.
 Since little serious damage results from lace bug infestation of sycamore trees, tolerating some damage is a good choice.
-If insecticide application becomes necessary and is feasible, acephate (sprays) and imidacloprid (soil drench) are recommended for homeowner use.
+If an insecticide application becomes necessary and is feasible, acephate (sprays) and imidacloprid (soil drench) are recommended for homeowner use.
 As with all pesticides, read and follow all label directions and precautions.

 |Active Ingredient||Examples of Brand Names and Products|